hotosm/ActivationCurriculum/tasking-role/tasking-activator-endorsement.md

 Once you are satisfied, insert a link to the project and a brief description of the desired outcomes into the text submission box for this assignment.

 An experienced Tasking Role Activator will review your draft project, provide feedback and once satisfied will grant your OSM account permission(s) on the main instance of the OSM Tasking Manager here: [http://tasks.hotosm.org/](http://tasks.hotosm.org/) - this may be as an admin of a HOT managed organization, or as part of a team that can be used to manage existing projects.
+Make sure you've visited and logged into tasks.hotosm.org in order for your username to appear in the database.

 ## Part 3: Disaster Mapping Project